-At Cape Cod Beer we take the concept of recycling very seriously.
-We consider the land on which we live and the resources it gives us a gift and do everything we can to make ourselves and our business “earth friendly”.
+At Cape Cod Beer we work hard to demonstrate our commitment to our green efforts.
+We consider the land on which we live and the resources it gives us a gift and do everything we can to make ourselves and our business “earth friendly.”
 We have made every effort in our manufacturing process to reduce, reuse or recycle in every possible way.
 We have also taken these steps in both our retail and wholesale components of our business.

-We are proud to announce that we have been recently certified “Cape & Islands Green” ~ Level 1.
+We are proud to announce that we have been recently certified “Cape & Islands Green” ~ Level One.
 For more information about this program click on the logo.